cheesesashimi/zacks-openshift-helpers/README.md

 team.
 The helpers found here may be of use to you.
 They may not.
 They may completely break entirely.

+It is worth mentioning that these helpers may get your cluster into a difficult-to-recover-from state.
+So do not use these on a production OpenShift cluster.

 ## Installation

+### GitHub Releases

 Pre-built binaries for Linux and Mac on both amd64 and aarch64 architectures are available for download via the [GitHub